sikaeducation/curriculum/102/standards/apply-version-control/topics/git-repositories/README.md

 ![Cloning a repo from GitHub](assets/github-2.png)

-You can look at this code, make changes to it, or even use it as the basis for your own code without affecting the repository that you cloned from.
+You can look at this code, make changes to it, or even use it as the basis for your own code without affecting the repository on GitHub that you cloned from.

+It doesn't make a difference if a repository was started on your computer or on GitHub.
+Both places end up with a complete copy of the repository.

 ## Watch Out